US STOCKS-Futures dip as rate cut optimism wanes; more Fed speakers on tap

 The corporate earnings season has entered its last leg, with a majority of the companies in the S&P 500 having already reported results for the third quarter.

-Uber Technologies UBER.N is due to report results before markets open while eBay EBAY.O and Bumble BMBL.O are among those scheduled to post earnings late on Tuesday.
+EBay EBAY.O and Bumble BMBL.O are among those scheduled to post their results late on Tuesday.

+Oil firms including Exxon Mobil XOM.N, Chevron CVX.N and Occidental Petroleum OXY.N fell between 0.8% and 1% in premarket trading, tracking a 2% decline in crude prices on mixed economic data from China.
+O/R

-Shares of Intel INTC.O edged up 0.6% in premarket trading after a report said the chipmaker was the leading candidate to likely get billions in government funding for secure defense-chip facilities.
+Shares of Intel INTC.O edged up 0.6% after a report said the chipmaker was the leading candidate to likely get billions in government funding for secure defense-chip facilities.

 (Reporting by Amruta Khandekar; Editing by Maju Samuel)